in the 1700's, after Ben Franklin

 true that the Revolution in France soon abolished the

-system that caused this adventurous behavior however the only
+system that made necessary this adventurous behavior however the only

 aristocrats that were allowed to live were women with small